marian-code/wikipedia-music-tags/code_changelog.md

 - parser should probably include one API channel to comunicate with "outer" world.
 Now communication is becoming messy and it is not clear how changes in parser API are affecting other classes that are using it.
 - add cue spliting and audion conversions
 - change SharedVars class for Qt signals, would need to migrate to QThreads, Qsignals dont work with threading module
+- include different backends than wikipedia
+- represent each song with its own class
+- we could support multiple preload instances running at once

 ###  Individual problem cases
 - load guests as in https://en.wikipedia.org/wiki/Emerald_Forest_and_the_Blackbird